Welcome to my Astra theme review.

 My advice is this – start with the free theme and see how it goes.
 If you hit those walls, upgrading to Astra Pro is super simple.
 In fact, Astra Pro is actually a plugin, not a theme.
 So you’ll still use the same theme you’ve already installed – you’ll just install the Astra Pro plugin on top.

 Additionally, all the Astra Pro functionality is modular, so you can pick and choose exactly which features you use, which keeps your site lightweight:

-Or, if you don’t want to build from scratch, you can import one of the ~100 pre-built demo sites, all built with your preferred page builder.
+What if you don’t want to build a website from scratch?
+You can import one of the ~100 pre-built demo sites, all built with your preferred page builder.